rrweb-io/rrweb/README.md

 - Removed `hooks` related code, so passing `hooks: myHooks` to `record()` will have no effect
 - Removed `plugins` related code, so passing `plugins: myPlugins` to `record()` will have no effect
 - Added build flags to allow to disable iframe, canvas & shadow dom recording (in order to get bundle size optimizations)
+- Remove canvas support by default - you have to pass `getCanvasManager` into the `record` method manually

 # rrweb